dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_faq.md

 If you see the message "The mock function has no default action set, and its return type has no default value set.", then try [adding a default action](gmock_cheat_sheet.md#OnCall).
-Due to a known issue, unexpected calls on mocks without default actions don't print out a detailed comparison between the actual arguments and the expected arguments.
+Due to a known issue, unexpected calls on mocks without default actions don'type print out a detailed comparison between the actual arguments and the expected arguments.

 ### My program crashed and `ScopedMockLog` spit out tons of messages.
 Is it a gMock bug?